RocketCommunicationsInc/astro/packages/astro-uxds/_content/ttc-service-ux-design/ttc-monitor.md

 For operators of a TT&C service, maintaining situational awareness is of critical importance, and the TT&C Monitor app is designed to support this requirement.
 During the UX research effort, operators expressed a desire for a quick and efficient way to view overall status of their constellation and all of their systems, something lacking in their current systems.
 To deliver on this, the design team worked with domain experts and the operators to identify the most important data and then display it in a clear, logical manner in the app.

 As operators’ primary TT&C app, the Monitor app would constantly occupy one of their large displays.
-The main usage would be in between contacts, when operators would use it to keep an eye on system and constellation health, prepare for upcoming contacts and view system trends.
+The main usage would be in between contacts, when operators would use it to keep an eye on system and constellation health, prepare for upcoming contacts, and view system trends.

 ![TT&C Monitor App](/img/service-specific-ux-design/ttc-monitor-app.png)

-There are four main areas in the Monitor app: the Global Status Bar, Alerts panel, Constellation panel and Watcher panel.
+There are four main areas in the Monitor app: the Global Status Bar, Alerts panel, Constellation panel, and Watcher panel.
 The key elements are described below, but you can find much more design and task flow detail in the [TT&C Design Specification and Wireframes](/ttc-service-ux-design/ttc-monitor#contentBottom) documents.
 You can also launch the [TT&C Monitor Sample App](https://ttc-monitor.astrouxds.com/) to explore the design interactively.

 ![TT&C Monitor App Details](/img/service-specific-ux-design/ttc-monitor-app-details.png)